Abdominal and pelvic adhesions

 The information contained on this page and in any third party websites referred to on this page is not intended nor implied to be a substitute for professional medical advice nor is it intended to be for medical diagnosis or treatment.
 Third party websites are not owned or controlled by Bupa and any individual may be able to access and post messages on them.
 Bupa is not responsible for the content or availability of these third party websites.
 We do not accept advertising on this page.

-• Tong JWV, Lingam P, Shelat VG.
-Adhesive small bowel obstruction – an update.
-Acute Med Surg 2020; 7(1):e587. doi:10.1002/ams2.587
+- Tong JWV, Lingam P, Shelat VG.
+Adhesive small bowel obstruction - an update.
+Acute Med Surg 2020; 7(1):e587. doi: 10.1002/ams2.587

-• Tabibian N, Swehli E, Boyd A, et al. Abdominal adhesions: A practical review of an often-overlooked entity.
+- Tabibian N, Swehli E, Boyd A, et al. Abdominal adhesions: A practical review of an often overlooked entity.
 Ann Med Surg 2017; 15:9–13

-• Ten Broek RPG, Krielen P, Di Saverio S, et al. Bologna guidelines for diagnosis and management of adhesive small bowel obstruction (ASBO): 2017 update of the evidence-based guidelines from the world society of emergency surgery ASBO working group.
-World J Emerg Surg 2018; 13:24. doi:10.1186/s13017-018-0185-2
+- Ten Broek RPG, Krielen P, Di Saverio S, et al. Bologna guidelines for diagnosis and management of adhesive small bowel obstruction (ASBO).
+World J Emerg Surg 2018; 13:24. doi: 10.1186/s13017-018-0185-2